 If you want to improve your long-term SEO marketing, Firefly is here to help.
 We will work with you to learn your needs and launch a successful campaign that will give you the online boost you’re looking for.

-SEO Specialist – Self-professed Harry Potter enthusiast who loves a good cup of Joe, Hunter brings SEO savvy to Firefly.
+Digital Marketing Manager – Self-professed Harry Potter enthusiast who loves a good cup of Joe, Hunter brings SEO savvy to Firefly.
 Since her start, she has been studying data and metrics in order to provide clients with a unique presence in the digital realm.
 Adapting quickly to the ever-changing marketing landscape, she helps to find the big picture in a sea of data.